c19early.org COVID-19 treatment researchSleepSleep (more..)

 Sleep can improve the absorption, metabolism, and utilization of nutrients, reduce chronic inflammation, improve cardiovascular health, improve comorbidities, and reduce stress.
 Sleep is crucial for the proper functioning of the immune system.
 During sleep, the body produces and releases cytokines and T cells that help fight infections, reduce inflammation, and create immune memory.

 Better sleep reduces risk for COVID-19.
-Statistically significant lower risk is seen for mortality, hospitalization, and cases.
-13 studies from 13 independent teams in 6 countries show significant improvements.
+Significantly lower risk is seen for mortality, hospitalization, and cases.
+13 studies from 13 independent teams in 6 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 31% [23‑39%] lower risk.
 Results are similar for peer-reviewed studies.
 Results are very robust — in exclusion sensitivity analysis 14 of 16 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.

 Studies analyze sleep quality before infection, and use different definitions of sleep quality.